cmptgroup-13/class-project/README.md

  Test:

- ¬Specific tests are carried out by the devise gem to recovering the password for an account and sign in the user automatically after a password reset.
+ Specific tests are carried out by the devise gem to recovering the password for an account and sign in the user automatically after a password reset.

-###Story 3: As a user, I want to be able to login using my Facebook account (2)
+####Story 3: As a user, I want to be able to login using my Facebook account (2)
  •	When user chooses to login using Facebook account, they should be directed to their Facebook page.
  •	The Facebook page should ask user’s permission to link the app with their account.
  •	If it is the first time that the user login with Facebook account, they should be asked to choose their role as male or female.